 The final notes on advanced background checks include criminal records and a list of sex offenders that live relatively close.
 Under your criminal record section, your advanced background report will disclose anything from a simple speeding ticket to a murder charge.
 This should be your main concern while applying to jobs if you have had a troubled past.
 Mugshot removal services along with background check removals are a great way to increase your chances of landing a job.

 Do Arrests Show Up on an Advanced Background Check or Just Convictions?

-Yes, and there is a great reasoning behind this.
+Yes, and there is great reasoning behind this.
 Conducting a comprehensive advanced background check is also to protect the company from hiring the wrong individual.
 As we briefly touched upon before, there are a plethora of items which fall under this umbrella.
 Some of the types of incidents reported include; arrests, convictions (felonies & misdemeanors), court records, warrants, sex offenses, and incarceration records.

 Criminal convictions will always remain on the advanced background check websites unless the charges are expunged off your record or handled by a third-party online reputation management firm like ours.
-Under the FCRA (Fair Credit Reporting Act), advanced background checks cannot contain arrests or civil records that are eight years older or more.
+Under the FCRA (Fair Credit Reporting Act), background checks cannot contain arrests or civil records that are eight years older or more.
 However, advanced background checks disclose both convictions and arrests.
 If you are in need of a mugshot removal we highly recommend you take care of it weeks prior to even applying for any positions.